Seansa96/Liberation-of-undermine/Liberation of Undermine.md

 * Shock and Flame - Creates a **Superheated Coil**, sending out **Traveling Flames** upon activation and creation.
 Rashok waves that knock you back.
 Activating this Coil does 18M dmg and absorbs the nearest 2 **Shocking Fields**.
 * Shock and Bomb - Creates a **Dynamite-Laden Coil**, which spawns **Dynamite Booty** upon activation or creation.
 Dynamite Booty chases players for 12 seconds.
 If they reach the target, it deals high raid damage and puts a dot on the raid.
 They don't get faster over time and are relatively low HP and can be cc'ed.
 * Flame and Coin - High Fire AoE dmg to the whole raid for its duration
 * Flame and Bomb - Spawns **Dynamite Booty** with 100% increased HP and 50% reduced MS. Also explodes on death, dealing high damage to anything within 15 yards.
+This explosion also releases **Rashok waves**.
 * Coin and Bomb - Spawns **Premium Dynamite Booty**, which has 100% increased HP and 50% dmg and is cc immune.

 After all of these are exhausted, he'll enter Stage Two, "cheating" and doing a specific order of combos.
 Final combo is hard enrage, as he'll just blow everyone up (Bomb/Bomb/Bomb).